areffarhadi/Mamba-ASR/README.md

 we changed the structure of the data preparation code and prepared two training strategies: <be>
 1. training Mamba ASR for any dataset <be>

-      In this strategy, we suppose the dataset consists of a directory with lots of folders, each folder being `spkr_id`, and a `.txt` file in the directory consisting of the text of all the utterances. <be>
+      In this strategy, we suppose the dataset consists of a directory with lots of folders, each folder being `spkr_id`, and a `.txt` file in the directory consisting of the text of all the utterances.
+After making the manifest it is easy to mix it with the other datasets<be>
 2. training Mamba ASR for a mix of Librispeech and any other datasets (recommended)

 You can modify the YAML file to change the architecture of the model.